Cure4 Cystic Fibrosis Foundation

 Executive Manager, Suzy Dimaline said‘A partnership with NFRMI allows Cure4 Cystic Fibrosis to expand its grant program to the national scientific research community.
 The expert assessment of the Research Advisory Committee and the broad reach of the NFMRI grant program to universities and medical research institutes across Australia, means that Cure4 Cystic Fibrosis can achieve a long-desired ambition to fund the best CF research initiatives across the country.
 NFMRI’s focus on translation and collaboration is key to producing outcomes that will benefit the cystic fibrosis community and we look forward to sharing learnings with our supporters and partners.’

 Expressions of interest will be called in three key gap areas known as social investment portfolios.
 Priority will be given to portfolios two and three that focus on critical translational research activities accessing external research collaborations and capabilities to undertake critical research studies.
 For more information about the portfolio’s please visit https://nfmri.org.au/research-and-innovation/portfolio-summary/

-The first special purpose grant round will be held in early 2019 to seek proposals specific to Cystic Fibrosis that align with NFMRI’s strategy and mission.
+The second special purpose grant round will be held in early 2020 to seek proposals specific to Cystic Fibrosis that align with NFMRI’s strategy and mission.
 To find out more about these funding opportunities, please subscribe to our newsletter here.